KiHa E120

 The KiHa E120 (キハE120形) is a single-car diesel multiple unit (DMU) train type operated by East Japan Railway Company (JR East) since November 2008.

+The "KiHa" designation derives from the classification system used by Japanese National Railways (JNR).
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

 Operations

 Eight cars (numbered KiHa E120-1 to 8) are based at Koriyama Depot and are used on the following routes.